Dateline: Krakow, Poland

 Botswana is an economic case study in development success.

-Rather than fall victim to the cycle of foreign aid and bad governance that has afflicted much of sub-Saharan Africa, Botswana has averaged roughly 9% annual growth – the highest average in the world – since independence from Britain in 1966.
-The country has brought GDP per capita from US $70 to $14,000 today, making Botswana an upper-middle income economy, comparable to Chile and Argentina.
+Rather than fall victim to the cycle of foreign aid and bad governance that has afflicted much of sub-Saharan Africa, Botswana has an average annual growth of 5.8%.
+The country has brought GDP per capita from just $70 thirty years ago to $6,650 in 2022, making Botswana an upper-middle income economy comparable to Chile.

-It has the lowest corruption in Africa as well as one of the freest economies.
+Botswana has one of the lowest rates of corruption in Africa and one of the freest economies.
 Poverty has been reduced while education has become widespread.
+On the other hand, the economy is still vulnerable due to external shocks and its reliance on diamonds.